OpenNebula/docs/source/intro_release_notes/release_notes/platform_notes.rst

 .. note::

-    For Windows desktops using **Chrome** or **Firefox** you should disable the option ``touch-events`` of your browser:
+    For Windows desktops using **Chrome** or **Firefox** you should disable the option ``touch-events`` for your browser:

     **Chrome**: chrome://flags -> #touch-events: disabled.
     **Firefox**: about:config -> dom.w3c_touch_events: disabled.

-    Internet Explorer is **not** supported with the Compatibility Mode enabled, since it emulates IE7 which is not supported.
+    Internet Explorer is **not** supported with the Compatibility Mode enabled, since it emulates IE7, which is not supported.

-.. note:: Generally for all Linux platforms, it is worth noting that Ruby gems should be used from packages shipped with OpenNebula or installed with the :ref:`install_gems <ruby_runtime>` utility.
-Avoid using Ruby gems versions shipped with your platform.
+.. note:: Generally, for all Linux platforms, it is worth noting that Ruby gems should be used from packages shipped with OpenNebula or installed with the :ref:`install_gems <ruby_runtime>` utility.
+Avoid using Ruby gem versions shipped with your platform.

 .. _edge_cluster_provision_workloads_compatibility:

 Compatibility of Workloads on Certified Edge Clusters
 =====================================================

-Containers workloads are those imported from DockerHub, LinuxContainers or TunrkeyLinux, as well as images created from DockerFiles.
-Virtual Machine worloads uses full system disk images.
+Container workloads are those imported from DockerHub, LinuxContainers or TunrkeyLinux, as well as images created from DockerFiles.
+Virtual Machine workloads use full system disk images.

 The OneProvision tool enables the deployment of Edge Clusters and their automatic enrollment to OpenNebula.
 The following table lays out the certified configuration for each type of workload.